 The power of habit is almost as important as the power of time when it comes to money.
 A habit is something you do automatically; you don’t have to think about it too much.

 If you start the habit of saving money now, that habit will always be with you.
 Every dollar you get, whether a gift, an allowance or pay from a job, get into the habit of saving a portion of it.

 Half of it would be ideal, and now is the time to start because you don’t have a lot of expenses.

 The older you get, the harder it can seem to save even 10% of your money, but if you start saving much more than that early, it won’t be as difficult for you because it’s just a habit.

 3. Track Your Spending

 This can be hard because, as a teenager, you might earn money by babysitting or mowing lawns, and those jobs are usually paid in cash.

 It’s a good idea to establish a relationship with a bank when you’re young.
 In fifteen years when you want a loan to buy a house, a long track record with a bank can be helpful.

 Be sure to research the various types of accounts banks offer.
 Some will charge fees if you don’t keep a minimum balance.
 You should never pay a penny in fees to a bank for any reason.

 Take your cash and open two accounts, a checking and a savings account.
 Remember, you’re saving half of every dollar you get, so half goes into checking and half into savings.

-t’s important to always separate your money.
+It’s essential to separate your money.
 Money that should be saved tends to disappear when it’s mixed around with money that gets spent.